carpentries-incubator/high-dimensional-stats-r/_episodes/07-hierarchical.md

 of the dendrogram, each observation is considered to be in its own individual cluster.
 We start the clustering procedure by fusing the two observations that are most similar according to a distance matrix.
-Next, the next-most similar observations are fused so that the total number of clusters is *number of observations* - 2 (see panel below).
+Next, the next-most similar observations are fused so that the total number of clusters is *number of observations* minus 2 (see panel below).
 Groups of observations may then be merged into a larger cluster (see next panel below, green box).
 This process continues until all the observations are included in a single cluster.